ng-alain/delon/packages/auth/docs/send.en-US.md

 Indicates the `{ token: 'Bearer token_string' }` data in the `header` of each request.

-### withAuthJWT
+### withJWT

 It is a standard JWT sending rule that automatically adds `{ Authorization: 'Bearer token_string' }` to `header`.

 ### How to choose?

-`withAuthSimple` is a very liberal style, you can put `token` in the request body, request header, etc.
+`withSimple` is a very liberal style, you can put `token` in the request body, request header, etc.

-`withAuthJWT` is a JWT standard, which needs to ensure that the backend also uses such standards.
+`withJWT` is a JWT standard, which needs to ensure that the backend also uses such standards.

 ## How to load